Necronomicon: Fictional history

 In the "History", Alhazred is said to have been a "half-crazed Arab" who worshipped the Lovecraftian entities Yog-Sothoth and Cthulhu in the early 700s CE.
 He is described as being from Sanaá in Yemen.
 He visited the ruins of Babylon, the "subterranean secrets" of Memphis and the Empty Quarter of Arabia.
-In his last years, he lived in Damascus, where he wrote Al Azif before his sudden and mysterious death in 738, which, according to Ibn Khallikan, happened when he was "seized by an invisible monster in broad daylight and devoured horribly before a large number of fright-frozen witnesses".
+In his last years, he lived in Damascus, where he wrote Al Azif before his sudden and mysterious death in 738, which, according to Ibn Khallikan (whom Lovecraft's manuscript erroneously identifies as a "12th cent. biographer", though he lived in the 13th century, 1211–1282 CE), happened when he was "seized by an invisible monster in broad daylight and devoured horribly before a large number of fright-frozen witnesses".
 In subsequent years, Lovecraft wrote, the Azif "gained considerable, though surreptitious circulation amongst the philosophers of the age."
 In 950, it was translated into Greek and given the title Necronomicon by Theodorus Philetas, a fictional scholar from Constantinople.
 This version "impelled certain experimenters to terrible attempts" before being "suppressed and burnt" in 1050 by Patriarch Michael (a historical figure who died in 1059).

 After this attempted suppression, the work was "only heard of furtively" until it was translated from Greek into Latin by Olaus Wormius.
 (Lovecraft gives the date of this edition as 1228, though the real-life Danish scholar Olaus Wormius lived from 1588 to 1654.)
 Both the Latin and Greek text, the "History" relates, were banned by Pope Gregory IX in 1232, though Latin editions were apparently published in 15th century Germany and 17th century Spain.
 A Greek edition was printed in Italy in the first half of the 16th century.
 The Elizabethan magician John Dee (1527 - c.
 1609) allegedly translated the book—presumably into English—but Lovecraft wrote that this version was never printed and only fragments survive.